 This data is analysed in a number of publications and disseminated through ITU's data hub, their digital development dashboard, their Facts and Figures publications and the global connectivity report.
-The ITU has produced two manuals, Handbook for the Collection of Administrative Data on Telecommunications/ICT 2020 Edition and the Manual for measuring ICT access and use by households and individuals, 2020 Edition to support countries in their effort to collect and disseminate ICT statistics.
+The ITU has produced two manuals, Handbook for the Collection of Administrative Data on Telecommunications/ICT 2020 Edition and <a href="the the their effort to collect and disseminate ICT statistics.